Imports Modification

 LIEF import table relocation

-By keeping the original IATs in the same place, we avoid creating trampolines that require generating assembly.
-On the other hand, this approach introduces constraints on the way the imports can be modified.
-Especially, we need to make sure that the untouched IAT is still consistent with the assembly code that uses it.
+By keeping the original IATs in place, we avoid creating trampolines that require generating assembly.
+However, this approach introduces constraints on how imports can be modified.
+Specifically, we must ensure that the untouched IAT remains consistent with the assembly code that uses it.

 Removing Import